I just got back on the mat and if felt AMAZING.

 I figured I didn’t have anything to lose, because even IVF had stopped working for us at this point, so we scheduled the surgery and off I went to NYC to have it done with his special surgeon.

 Nothing about this surgery was fun.
 The surgeon tried to describe the laser destruction part as, “you know, like having your insides given a strong microdermabrasion.”
 Basically they burn the walls of your abdomen on the inside, killing the top layer of cells off.
-Not fun and painful as heck.
+Not fun and painful as hell.

 I remember them wheeling me into the room for surgery and seeing a giant robot that the surgeon basically “wears” during surgery in order to manuever with his microscopic tools.
 Crazy sci-fy stuff!
 It look me a while to be able to watch my own surgical video –but I have to say it’s amazing what they can do with science today.